In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: spanning trees

-In this section, we show that \TST is NP-complete in temporal graphs, whether the setting is strict or non-strict, through a reduction from SAT to this problem in \emph{proper} temporal graphs.
-We also show, by simple arguments, that the problem is trivial to decide in the particular case of simple graphs.
+In this section, we first show that all \TC trees contain a pivot contact or a pivot vertex.
+This property is subsequently used in the reduction from SAT to \TST.
+We also observe that the problem is trivial to decide in the case of simple temporal graphs.